 Pick your character class, choose your weapons and recruit your comrades.
 We count down the 50 best role-playing games ever made.
 There are a few new entries since we last went through, even some from this year.

 Nobody is allowed to argue with our list of the 50 best RPGs of all time.
-We had enough squabbling in the staff meeting, and as for the secret edit wars…!
-Half of us are still not speaking to the other.
+We had enough squabbling in the staff meeting, and as for the secret edit wars… Half of us are still not speaking to the other.

 When the dust settled, the blood had been mopped, and everyone had apologised to their fellows, we shook hands and agreed that we’d mined a deep vein of precious truth, the ore that powers our rampaging video game justice machine.
 We had discovered the 50 best RPGs ever.

 Oh, Secret of Mana: how we love thee.
 Never had we blown so hard on a worn out SNES cartridge, just to get you working again.
 With a banner real-time battle system, jaw dropping graphics, and a stellar soundtrack, for some of us, it is one of the greatest games ever.

 Even though the menu system was overly frustrating at first, and the story was very Japanese for some, it was unique with fun co-op and super smart AI for its time.
 And finally being granted access to Flammie the dragon?
 Seeing him fly above a ground rendered in 3D?
 Being able to ride him?
 Forget about it.
 The game was released 20 years ago, and yet it still manages to make us feel all warm and fuzzy inside.